Gorgeous lavender revered for its gorgeous aroma, it’s the undisputed favourite essential oil for many,

 Why Lavender Oil Gets a Bad Rap

-A study by Opdyke 1976 p45, looked at the photo-sensitising effects of lavender and found that it had no such side effects when applied to the skin, unlike some of the citrus essential oils that are photo-sensitising.
+A study by Opdyke 1976 p45, looked at the photo-sensitising effects of lavender and found that it had no such side effects when applied to the skin, unlike some of the citrus essential oils photo-sensitising.

 Taking this one step further, Bickers et al. 2003 looked at the chemistry of Lavender essential oil, namely linalyl acetate, which often gets a bad rap for its potential photo-sensitising properties.
 The study found that linalyl acetate won’t irritate or photosensitive your skin.

-So we can conclude that there is no risk when you topically apply lavender.
+So we can conclude there is no risk when you topically apply lavender.
 Infact, as we can see below, lavender is protective action against UV radiation damage.

 Lavender oil contains inequal parts linalool and linalyl acetate.

-Oxidation is more evident in linalool than linalyl acetate, indicating evidence showing that lavender oil constituents may oxidise over time.
+Oxidation is more evident in linalool than linalyl acetate, indicating evidence showing that their oil constituents may oxidise over time.
 It is important to note that oxidation doesn’t just occur overnight or while you have that skincare product sitting on your skin; it takes time.

 This recommendation comes from the International Fragrance Association (IFA), which suggests that any essential oil rich in linalool should include an antioxidant.